haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 A proof of concept was developed during zurich hack https://discourse.haskell.org/t/pre-proposal-cabal-exact-print/9582/9?u=jappie

-I suppose the idea is to completly replace `GenericPackageDescription` with this `Field` type.
-Which is a significant effort, however this work can be added to the exact print effort, because better modification of cabal files would be appreciated.
-Exact printing is mostly a module that takes some input type and then does the formatting.

-Unlike the `Field` effort,
+The idea was to start with the `Field` type because it describes the syntax of a cabal file.
+If it could store whitespaces it could potentially be used to be exact printed.
+This `Field` type later gets parsed into other types such as `InstalledPackageInfo`, `ProjectConfig` and `GenericPackageDescription`.

-this proposal only focusess only on getting exact printing to work with a minimal footprint.
+This proposal only focusess only on getting exact printing to work with a minimal footprint.
 We don't want to do any additional refactoring.
 Furthermore the test suite created by the exact print effort this module